autofeedback-exercises/exercises/MTH4332/Block3/hamiltonian-2/.lesson/instructions.md

 for the double counting.

 To complete this exercise you need to write a function called `hamiltonian` that returns the energy calculated using
-as a formula.
+the formula above.
 This function takes a single argument called `spins`.
 This argument is a 2D NumPy array that contains the microscopic coordinates of all the spins.